The Essential Role of Postpartum Doulas in New Families

 Education: Empowering Families in New Roles

 Education is a powerful tool in the hands of postpartum doulas.
 They equip new parents with valuable knowledge on various aspects of infant care.
 This includes safe sleep practices, breastfeeding tips, and methods to soothe a crying baby.
+For instance, by educating parents on the “5 S's of soothing” (swaddling, side/stomach position, shushing, swinging, and sucking), doulas empower families.
+They help them handle common newborn challenges confidently.
+The result?
+A more informed and capable parent contributes positively to the family dynamic.

-Economic Implications of Doula Care
+The Economic Implications of Doula Care

 A Greater Public Health Issue